Data protection

 Audio content

-• Data subjects: Users (e.g. website visitors, users of online services).
+• Persons affected: users (e.g. website visitors, users of online services).

-• Storage and deletion: Deletion in accordance with the information in the section "General information on data storage and deletion".
+• Storage and deletion: deletion in accordance with the information in the section “General information on data storage and deletion”.

-• Legal basis: Legitimate interests (Art.
-6 para.
-1 sentence 1 lit. f) GDPR).
+• Legal basis: legitimate interests (Art.
+6(1)(f) GDPR).

 Newsletter and electronic notifications

-We send newsletters, emails and other electronic notifications (hereinafter referred to as "newsletters") exclusively with the consent of the recipient or on the basis of a legal basis.
-If the contents of the newsletter are mentioned in the context of a registration for the newsletter, these contents are decisive for the consent of the users.
-To subscribe to our newsletter, it is normally sufficient to provide your e-mail address.
-However, in order to be able to offer you a personalized service, we may ask you to provide your name so that we can address you personally in the newsletter or to provide further information if this is necessary for the purpose of the newsletter.
+We send newsletters, e-mails, and other electronic notifications (hereinafter “newsletters”) exclusively with the consent of the recipients or arising from a legal basis.
+If the newsletter subscription process includes mention of the content of the newsletter, such content is decisive for the user’s consent.
+To subscribe to our newsletter, it is normally sufficient to enter your e-mail address.
+However, in order to be able to offer you a personalized service, we may ask you to provide your name so that we can address you personally in the newsletter, or to provide further information if this is necessary for the purpose of the newsletter.

 Contents:

-Information about us, our services, promotions and offers.
+Information about us, our services, promotions, and offers.

-• Measurement of opening and click rates: The newsletters contain a so-called "web beacon", i.e. a pixel-sized file that is retrieved from our server or its server, if we use a mailing service provider, when the newsletter is opened.
+• Measurement of opening and click rates: The newsletters contain a so-called “web beacon”, i.e. a pixel-sized file that is retrieved from our server, or the server of a mailing service provider if we are using one, when the newsletter is opened.
 As part of this retrieval, technical information, such as details of the browser and your system, as well as your IP address and the time of retrieval are initially collected.
-This information is used for the technical improvement of our newsletter based on the technical data or the target groups and their reading behavior based on their retrieval locations (which can be determined using the IP address) or the access times.
+This information is used for technical improvement of our newsletter based on the technical data or the target groups and their reading behavior based on their retrieval locations (which can be determined using the IP address) or the access times.
 This analysis also includes determining whether and when the newsletters are opened and which links are clicked on.
 The information is assigned to the individual newsletter recipients and stored in their profiles until it is deleted.
 The evaluations are used to recognize the reading habits of our users and to adapt our content to them or to send different content according to the interests of our users.
-The measurement of opening and click rates as well as the storage of the measurement results in the user profiles and their further processing are carried out on the basis of user consent.
-Unfortunately, it is not possible to revoke the performance measurement separately; in this case, the entire newsletter subscription must be canceled or objected to.
-In this case, the stored profile information will be deleted; legal basis: Consent (Art.
-6 para.
-1 sentence 1 lit. a) GDPR).
+Measurement of opening and click rates as well as storage of the results of such measurement in the user profiles and their further processing take place on the basis of user consent.
+Separate revocation of the performance measurement is unfortunately not possible, as it would involve cancelling or objecting to the entire newsletter subscription.
+This would mean that the stored profile information would then be deleted.
+Legal basis: consent (Art.
+6(1)(a) GDPR).

-• Brevo: E-mail dispatch and automation services; Service provider: Sendinblue GmbH, Köpenicker Str.
-126, 10179 Berlin, Germany; Legal basis: Legitimate interests (Art.
-6 Para.
-1 S. 1 lit. f) GDPR); Website: https://www.brevo.com/; Privacy Policy: https://www.brevo.com/legal/privacypolicy/.
-Data processing agreement: Provided by the service provider.
+• Brevo: e-mail dispatch and automation services.
+Service provider: Sendinblue GmbH, Köpenicker Str.
+126, 10179 Berlin, Germany.
+Legal basis: legitimate interests (Art.
+6(1)(f) GDPR).
+Website: https://www.brevo.com/.
+Privacy policy: https://www.brevo.com/legal/privacypolicy/.
+Data processing agreement: provided by the service provider.

-Web analysis, monitoring and optimization
+Web analysis, monitoring, and optimization

 In addition to web analysis, we may also use test procedures, for example to test and optimize different versions of our online offering or its components.

-• Data subjects: Users (e.g. website visitors, users of online services).
+• Persons affected: users (e.g. website visitors, users of online services).

 • Security measures: IP masking (pseudonymization of the IP address).

-• fathom: web analysis and reach measurement (no use of cookies, measurement is limited to our online offering, use of data protection-friendly pseudonymization procedures, see https://usefathom.com/data); service provider: Conva Ventures Inc. BOX 37058 Millstream PO, Victoria, BC, V9B 0E8, Canada; Legal basis: Consent (Art.
-6 para.
-1 sentence 1 lit. a) GDPR); Website: https://usefathom.com/.
-Privacy Policy: https://usefathom.com/privacy.
+• fathom: Web analysis and reach measurement (no use of cookies; measurement is limited to our online offering; use of data protection-compliant pseudonymization procedures; see https://usefathom.com/data).
+Service provider: Conva Ventures Inc. BOX 37058 Millstream PO, Victoria, BC, V9B 0E8, Canada.
+Legal basis: consent (Art.
+6(1)(a) GDPR).
+Website: https://usefathom.com/.
+Privacy policy: https://usefathom.com/privacy.

 We use the Meltwater service from Meltwater Deutschland GmbH, Unter den Linden 21, 10117 Berlin, to carry out:

-Purposes of processing:
+Purposes of the processing:

 • Reputation management and strategic communication planning

-• Market and trend analysis
+• Market and trend analyses

-• Recognition of public opinion
+• Identifying public opinion

-• Evaluation of PR and marketing measures
+• Evaluating PR and marketing measures

 Legal basis:

 The processing of personal data in the context of social listening and media monitoring is based on Art.
-6 para.
-1 lit. f GDPR (legitimate interest).
-Our legitimate interest lies in effective public relations work, analyzing and improving our communication strategies and protecting our corporate image.
+6(1)(f) GDPR (legitimate interest).
+Our legitimate interest lies in effective public relations, analyzing and improving our communication strategies, and protecting our corporate image.

-The processed data comes from publicly accessible sources, in particular
+The data processed comes from publicly accessible sources, in particular:

 • Online media and news sites

 These sources are selected by Meltwater in accordance with a contractual agreement.
-Depending on the context of the publication, the following personal data may be processed
+Depending on the context of the publication, the following personal data may be processed:

 • Content of the publication (text, images, videos, sound if applicable)

-• Publication date and time
+• Date and time of publication

 • Source / URL